Okipa/laravel-brickables/README.md

 You have the possibility to define a css and js resource to customize each brickable rendering.

-In addition, this package embeds a smart resource management system : it determines which brickables are actually displayed on the view and only loads the necessary resources.
+In addition, this package embeds a smart resource management system : it determines which brickables are actually displayed on the page and only loads the resources once, even if a brickable is used more than once on the page.

 To benefit from this feature, make sure you have implemented the `@brickablesCss` and the `@brickablesJs` directives as precised in the [installation](#installation) part.